Youkwhan/ReelSkill/proposal.md

 ### LeetCode
 An online platform that hosts a vast collection of coding challenges and technical interview questions used by software engineers and tech companies for interview preparation.
 ### Notification
-An email or messasge is sent to users to inform them about updates and reminders of the next set of problems.
+An email or message is sent to users to inform them about updates and reminders of the next set of problems.

 ## 4. High-Level  Requirement
 Each user role/authority